Rashaad01/AM10-data-visualization/Final_Project/README.md

 3) Finally, we skewed down to a root cause analysis of logistical problems by considering them in light of all customer geographies and reviews.
 A **cluster analysis** was conducted to understand customer repeat purchasing habits.

 ## KEY FINDINGS
 ​1) Logistics problem, and not product quality is the primary driver of negative customer experiences​.
 However, this problem is not uniform across all cities.
-Hence, we can ensure a targeted, regional intervention in high-priority cities​
+Hence, we can ensure a targeted, regional intervention in high-priority cities​.

 2) Repeat purchases are extremely rare on Olist - but the few repeat customers come from home appliances, furniture and bedroom necessities.

+3) Customer loyalty varies sharply by payment behaviour, obscuring the true drivers of repeat purchases.
+Customers with vouchers were incentivised to repeat purchases as compared to custmers with other payment methods.

+4) We recognized that Olist has an highly inconsistent category system which hinders product performance across all categories.

 ## CONCLUSION